 AIA Find An Architect Profile

-Christopher Polly is a registered architect who was educated at the University of New South Wales, graduating in 1997 with Class 1 Honours, the Australian Institute of Architects NSW Chapter Prize (best in state) and the Frank Fox Memorial Prize for his thesis on the urban design of Battery Park City in New York.
+Christopher Polly is a registered architect who was educated at the University of New South Wales, graduating with Class 1 Honours, the Australian Institute of Architects NSW Chapter Prize (best in state) and the Frank Fox Memorial Prize for his thesis on the urban design of Battery Park City in New York.

 Prior to establishing private practice, he held a senior position with Tzannes Associates and previously worked within the practices of Candalepas Associates and Lippmann Associates.
 He has presented works in tours and talks, has been a juror for University of Technology final architecture studio presentations and was a selected juror for the 2017 AIA NSW Architecture Awards for Residential Architecture-Houses (New and Alterations & Additions).